 I love Spring.
 The bright colors and fresh flowers are wonderful.
-I’ve been wanting a bright springy tulip wreath, and I finally decided to figure out how to make one.
+I’ve been wanting a bright spring front door wreath wreath, and I finally decided to figure out how to make my own tulip wreath.

 Supplies Needed to Make a Tulip Wreath

 - Tulips – 10-14 bushes of mini tulips.
 I used purple tulips, pink tulips, red tulips, coral tulips, and yellow tulips.
 You can use any color of tulips you want.
 I will say you need bunches of tulips for this wreath so get plenty.

 - Foam wreath form (I used a 13.8 inch)